kcarrel/Golang-Training-Notes/notes/Chapter 5.md

 Functions are *first-class values* in Go.
 Function values have types and can be assigned to variables or passed to or returned from functions.
 A function value may br called like any other function.
 Function values may be compared with nil.
 Function values let us parameterize our functions over data and behavior too.

 ## Anonymous Functions
+A *function literal* can be used to denote a function value within any expression.
+A function literal is written like a function declaration but without a name following the func keyword.
+The value is an *anonymous function*.